James Madison Center for Free Speech

-The James Madison Center for Free Speech is a legal defense organization in Washington, D.C., United States devoted to challenging legal restrictions on money in politics, such as limits on campaign contributions.
+The James Madison Center for Free Speech is a legal defense organization in Terre Haute, Indiana, United States.

 Overview

 The James Madison Center was founded by Republican Senator Mitch McConnell in 1997 with help from Betsy and Richard DeVos.
 Its general counsel is James Bopp.
 The non-profit was founded to protect political expression as part of the First Amendment and to counter the American Civil Liberties Union's campaign finance work.
-The Center provides free legal services to underfunded clients, however most funds go to Bopp's law firm.
+The Center provides free legal services to underfunded clients.

 In 2020, the Corporate Officers and Board of Directors of the Center are: Wanda Franz, President; Darla St. Martin, Secretary; and David N. O’Steen, Treasurer.
 The Board doesn't play an active role in governing the organization, delegating management to Bopp.

 It has supported the recognition of the Ten Commandments as one of America's founding texts.
 It opposed a measure proposed by the Federal Election Commission to ban nonprofits from expressing views on public policy.